Pastoral and Safeguarding

 Information during closure

-We have always used this page to provide parents/carers with support and guidance and during the Academy closure we will continue to update this page with links to documents/websites which we think parents/carers will find useful at this time.
+We have always used this page to provide parents/carers with support and guidance and during the Covid-19 pandemic we will continue to update this page with links to documents/websites which we think parents/carers will find useful at this time.

 Public Health England have produced a social distancing guide for young people.